ServiceWeaver/weaver/website/blog/deployers.md

   Multi-machine deployers will have to implement their own health-checking to detect machine failures.

+- **Configuration**.
+A user can write [a TOML config file][config] to configure the components in their application and to configure the deployer that deploys their application.
+A deployer should parse this config file using [`runtime.ParseConfig`][ParseConfig] and pass the relevant sections to the weavelets via an [`EnvelopeInfo`][EnvelopeInfo].

 - **Routing**.
 A deployer should support [routed components][routing] by monitoring the load on routed components and generating [routing assignments][Assignment] that balance this load.
 You can use the